-Is a variant of Model Ia in which breeding sub-stock B1 has two migratory components, B1^w and B1^E. B1^w migrates directly to Gabon from the Antarctic feeding grounds.
+Model Ic is a variant of Model Ia in which breeding sub-stock B1 has two migratory components, B1^W and B1^E. B1^W migrates directly to Gabon from the Antarctic feeding grounds.
 B1^E migrates through the waters off WSA before reaching the Gabon breeding grounds.